kandreyc/unity-csharp-patch/README.md

 ================
 The main purpose of this package is to allow using newer C# version per ``.asmdef``.

+> [!NOTE]
+> The work is still in progress, solution works, i just need to add support for all platforms (currently only mac is working) and adjust the description

 This repository is based on this awesome repos, which was the main motivation for my project (this package itslef has no dependencies):
 1. [CsprojModifier](https://github.com/Cysharp/CsprojModifier)
 2. [UnityRoslynUpdater](https://github.com/DaZombieKiller/UnityRoslynUpdater)